spectrocloud/librarium/content/docs/19-kubernetes-knowlege-hub/00-how-to/02-how-to-retrieve-images-from-private-registry.md

 With this configuration in place, Kubernetes will use the registry credentials in the `myregistrykey` secret to log into the registry and pull the specified image when deploying the application.

-## Other Ways To Authenticate To a Docker Registry from Kubernetes
+## Other Docker Registry Authentication Methods

 An alternative way to log into a Docker registry from Kubernetes is by using the command line.